 A common approach to semantic search is the knowledge graph.
-While the term was popularized by Google’s Knowledge Graph in 2012, knowledge graphs are way older than that.
-Simply put, these organize data from multiple sources, capture information about entities of interest in a given domain or task, and forge connections between them.
+While the term was popularized by Google (the Google Knowledge Graph was launched in 2012) knowledge graphs are way older than that.
+Simply put, these organize structured data from multiple sources, capture information about entities of interest in a given domain or task, and forge connections between them.

-They represent knowledge by subject-predicate-object triples, where the predicate indicates the relationship between an entity pair (subject and object).
-Entities are connected to each other by predicates/relations.
+They represent knowledge by subject-predicate-object triples, where entities (i.e., subject and object) are connected to each other by predicates/relations.

-The semantic nature of knowledge graphs comes from the fact that the meaning of the data is encoded in an ontology.
-This describes the types of entities in the graph and their characteristics.
-The graph then, is not only a place to organize and store data, but also (and crucially) to derive information and enable advanced processing of queries.
+The semantic nature of knowledge graphs comes from the fact that the meaning of the data is encoded in an ontology that describes the types of entities in the graph and their characteristics.
+The graph, then, is not only a place to organize and store structured data, but also (and crucially) to derive information and enable advanced processing of queries.
 When a customer searches for “purple jacket,” the knowledge graph understands the relationship between the different words and helps return relevant results.

 Semantic Vector Search

 Another approach that has garnered plenty of attention over the past years is semantic vector search.
 This has become by now such an established approach that there are open-source projects (such as Facebook FAISS , for example) that are used by digital players and vendors.